2011/12 SEASON REVIEW

 As the transfer window closed The Blues announced an unexpected signing when former England and Manchester United midfielder Owen Hargreaves joined City as a free agent on a one year deal.

 A two week international break followed and also the controversial resignation of Gary Cook as he became embroiled in an e-mail faux paus with Nedum Onuoha's agent and mother Dr Anthonia Onuoha.
+City carried on after the international break with another entertaining performance as they beat Wigan 3-0 at The Etihad Stadium to sit equal top of the Premier League with Manchester United, both teams having taken twelve points from their first four games.

 And so to the the Holy Grail that is the European Champions League, as City met Napoli in their first ever game in the competition, an almost capacity Etihad crowd saw City draw 1-1.